Find Schools

 • Radiologic Therapist

-In 2016, there was an estimated number of 19,100 jobs in the United States for Radiation Therapist.
+There were about 19,100 jobs for Radiation Therapist in 2016 (in the United States).
 New jobs are being produced at a rate of 12.6% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Radiation Therapist by 2026.
 Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.

 undefined